BrandonSaravia/java-orders/README.md

-# java-orders
+# java-ordersList

 A student that completes this project shows that they can:
 * perform CRUD operations on an RDBMS using JPA and Hibernate.

 ## Introduction

-This is a basic database scheme with customers, orders, and sales agents.
+This is a basic database scheme with customersList, ordersList, and sales agents.

 ## Instructions